robindeleu/MOTORCYCLE-LED-BELT-WITH-BLE/README.md

 ![arduino schema](./img/arduino-scheme.jpg).

 This is the theoretical scheme.
-On the arduino nano there is a program running that sends the lightsensor value, temperature, humidity and battery level over bluetooth.
+On the arduino nano there is a program running that sends the lightsensor value, temperature, humidity and battery level over Bluetooth.
 On the arduino uno there is a program running that listens to the serial interface and changes the color of the LED's or brightness.

 ### Setting up the Arduino project

-Here you must to make sure you installed all library's before you compile the code to the arduino's.
-You need to install 4 library's, they can be found in the library manager or you can download them as ZIP files and import them to the arduino IDE.
+Here you must make sure you installed all libraries before you compile the code to the arduino's.
+You need to install 4 libraries, they can be found in the library manager or you can download them as ZIP files and import them to the arduino IDE.

 * [Adafruit_DMA_neopixel_library](https://github.com/adafruit/Adafruit_NeoPixel/archive/master.zip)
 * [Arduino_APDS9960](https://www.arduino.cc/reference/en/libraries/adafruit-apds9960-library/)